mre/mre.github.io.v3/content/2020/sponsors/index.md

 ## Now what?

-Let's skip the usual marketing pitch: of course, we'll add new features; of course, we have more plans for the future.
-Instead, let's celebrate that
-milestone: a healthy little business with no ads or trackers, solely carried by donations. 🎉
+Let's skip the usual marketing pitch: of course, we'll add new features; of course, we have more plans for the future, yada yada yada.
+Instead, let's reflect on that milestone: a healthy little business with no ads or trackers, solely carried by donations. 🎉

 Finally, I want you to look deep inside yourself and find your own little product to work on.
 It's probably right in front of your nose, and like myself,